 With heightened alert measures in place, perhaps it really is time to consider buying a home via this route.
 It is much easier now too, thanks to technology.

 With focus on buying a resale HDB flat from the open market, here is our step-by-step guide in buying your home on your own.

-7 steps to buying a resale HDB flat without a property agent
+7 steps to buying a resale HDB flat without an agent in Singapore

 Step 1: Register Intent to Buy